-To model the causality structure of the relationship between climate, conflict and migration, the analysis should be done in two steps, by first looking at how climate influences conflict and secondly how conflict drives migration.
-Nevertheless, generally, drivers of migration (e.g. climate, political factors, economic conditions and conflict) are assessed simultaneously in the literature without considering the causal structure through which migration is determined.
+To model for the sequences of the relationship between climate, conflict and migration, the analysis should be done in two steps by first looking at how climate influences conflict and secondly how conflict drives migration.
+Nevertheless, generally, drivers of migration (e.g. climate, political factors, economic conditions and conflict) are assessed simultaneously without considering the causal structure through which migration is determined.
 To this end, this study aims at empirically establishing the causal path from climate change to violent conflict and to cross-border migration, and to explore how climate and conflict interplay in influencing cross-border migration.
-Exploiting bilateral asylum seeking flow data for the years 2006-2015 for 157 countries, we employ a gravity-type model with endogenous selection to estimate the impact of climate on conflict and secondly to assess how conflict influences forced migration.
+Exploiting bilateral asylum seeking flow data for the years 2006-2015 for 157 countries, we employ a gravity-type model with endogenous selection to first estimate the impact of climate on conflict and secondly to assess how conflict influences forced migration.
 This study thus provides an empirical assessment of the popular claim regarding the role of climate change on conflict and migration.

-3. Modelling global asylum-seeking flows and data
+3 Modelling global asylum-seeking flows and data

-3.1.
-Model specification and estimation methods
+3.1 Model specification and estimation methods

-Our modelling framework aims at assessing quantitatively the determinants of asylum seeking flows using a gravity equation setting similar to that proposed for bilateral migration data (Cohen et al., 2008) but addressing explicitly the statistical problems of endogenous selection in origin-destination pairs and non-random treatments.
+Our modelling framework aims at assessing quantitatively the determinants of asylum seeking flows using a gravity equation setting similar to that proposed for bilateral migration data (Cohen et al., 2008) but addressing explicitly the statistical problems caused endogenous selection in origin-destination pairs and non-random treatments.
 In this sense, our statistical problem is similar to those often encountered in health care studies, where for example the enrollment in a healthcare maintenance organisation (treatment) affects a person's decision on both whether to use healthcare at all (extensive margin) and how much to spend for healthcare (intensive margin), given a positive decision.

-In our setting, however, conflict (treatment) itself is not randomly 'assigned' across the population of origin countries, that is, we have to consider the treatment itself to be endogenous as well.
+In our setting, however, conflict (treatment) itself is not randomly 'assigned' across our population of origin countries, that is, we have to consider the treatment itself to be endogenous as well.
 As with the healthcare example given above, this treatment (conflict) potentially affects the probability that we observe non-zero flows between some origin-destination country pairs (extensive margin).
 In other words, we have to account for a selection of countries in sending out migrants to a certain country of destination.
-Furthermore, conflict potentially affects the number of migrants seeking asylum in some destination countries.
-The number of migrants, however, is only observed in the case of actual flows and thus has to be considered as being potentially (non-randomly) censored.
+Furthermore, conflict potentially affects the number of migrants seeking asylum in some destination country.
+These figures, however, are only observed in the case of actual flows and thus have to be considered as being potentially non-randomly censored.

 This setting leaves us with three simultaneous equations, where two of them contain our common endogenous binary regressors (i.e. conflict onset).
 In order to estimate this framework of simultaneous equations, we apply a simple two-step estimation technique proposed by Kim (2006).
-Translated to our context, we are interested in the following sample selection model:
+Translated to our context, we are interested in the following sample selection model that contains a common endogenous dummy variable in the selection equation (1) and the censored equation (2).